top of page

 EACH BABY IS UNIQUE

-Some babies are able to sleep undisturbed through almost anything, whilst others need help by keeping the environment dark and quiet.
-Some babies like lots of physical contact and others find lots of handling quite tiring and will let you know they need a break.
+Some babies sleep through anything, while others need a dark and quiet environment.
+Some babies enjoy a lot of physical contact, while others find too much handling tiring and need a break.

-What works for one baby may not be as helpful for another baby.
-The beauty is in your baby’s uniqueness, which is observable from the first moments of life.
+Remember, what works for one baby may not work for another.
+The beauty lies in your baby's uniqueness, which you can observe from the first moments of life.

 baby%20using%20white%20eyeglasses_edited.jpg

-Babies listen and speak to us all the time.
-They all have different personalities and likes and dislikes that you will get to know.
-Babies don't come with an instruction manual but by watching and wondering what they are telling you, you will learn how to meet their needs.
+Every baby has a different personality, likes and dislikes that you will get to know.
+Babies don't come with an individual instruction manual but your baby is your best guide.
+By watching, wondering, being curious and testing what your little one is telling you, you will learn how to meet their needs.
+They will be watching you carefully too.

 unsplash-mEUP7LcW8qs_edited.jpg